AnthonySteele/anthonysteele.github.io/CodingStandards.md

 ## Automate

-Automation is far faster and more consistent than eyeball inspection and manual fixing.
+Look for the automated tools: Automation is far faster and more consistent than eyeball inspection and manual fixing.
 Let the computer do the rote work, be it detecting issues with a linter such as [the Roslyn Analysers](https://github.com/dotnet/roslyn-analyzers), or automating spacing rules via [a `.editorconfig` file](https://editorconfig.org/) and a formatter [such as `dotnet format`](https://github.com/dotnet/format).
+Even fixing the compiler warnings and turning on "warnings as errors" counts.

 If you are fortunate, your modern language comes with a standard formatter and a standard style such as [this](https://github.com/rust-lang/rustfmt) or [this](https://blog.golang.org/gofmt).